smart-on-fhir/health-cards/docs/index.md

 Issuers SHOULD generate new signing keys at least annually.

-When an issuer generates a new key to sign Health Cards, the public key SHALL be added to the issuer's JWK set in its jwks.json file.
+When an issuer generates a new key to sign Health Cards, the public key SHALL be added to the issuer's JWK set in its `jwks.json` file.
 Retired private keys that are no longer used to sign Health Cards SHALL be destroyed.
-Older public key entries that are needed to validate previously signed health cards SHALL remain in the JWK set for as long as the corresponding health cards are clinically relevant.
-However, if a private signing key is compromised, then the issuer SHALL immediately remove the corresponding public key from the JWK set in its jwks.json file and request revocation of all X.509 certificates bound to that public key.
+Older public key entries that are needed to validate previously signed Health Cards SHALL remain in the JWK set for as long as the corresponding Health Cards are clinically relevant.
+However, if a private signing key is compromised, then the issuer SHALL immediately remove the corresponding public key from the JWK set in its `jwks.json` file and request revocation of all X.509 certificates bound to that public key.

 ## Issuer Generates Results

-When the issuer is ready to generate a Health Card, the issuer creates a FHIR payload and packs it into a corresponding Health Card VC (or Health Card Set), ensuring the resulting payloads follow the [QR Embedding requirements](#every-health-card-can-be-embedded-in-a-qr-code).
+When the issuer is ready to generate a Health Card, the issuer creates a FHIR payload and packs it into a corresponding Health Card VC (or Health Card Set).

 ```mermaid
 sequenceDiagram